East India Club: History

-Since then, the club has amalgamated with the Sports Club (1938), the Public Schools Club (1972) and the Devonshire (1976), all of which ran into the twin problems of keeping up membership numbers and making ends meet, especially with the escalating costs of maintenance for historic buildings.
-With the disappearance of the East India Company, the public school influence has become an important one.
-The club is still primarily referred to as the East India Club or EIC for convenience.
+Since then, the club has amalgamated with the Sports Club (1938), the Public Schools Club (1972), and the Devonshire (1976), all of which were short of both members and funds, but it continues to be referred to as the East India Club.

+The majority of the Club's contemporary membership comes from public schools of the Headmasters' and Headmistresses' Conference: proof of a candidate's matriculation at such a school is all that is needed for membership of the Club.